GoogleForCreators/web-stories-wp/docs/checklist.md

 ## Future  Improvements

-Now that the checklist has self contained checks there's room to improve perf on one off situations.
+- Now that the checklist has self contained checks there's room to improve perf on one off situations.
+- Add role based checks